[Smashy the Hammer] [An Aspiring Luddite]

 [Jeff Berry]

-Jeff Berry is an early adopter of the Internet and the Web, a late adopter of Twitter, and declines to adopt Facebook.
-With the death of Google+, he migrated to the Fediverse.
+Jeff Berry is an early adopter of the Internet and the Web, was a late adopter of Twitter and left when it turned fascist, and always declined to adopt Facebook.
+He was a fairly early adventurer into the Fediverse.
 He admins a medievalist Mastodon instance.
 He hates cell-phones.

 The Great Comic Read Through